Epictetus/IProcess/README.md

   between processes on UNIX-like operating systems.
 The README covers the
   basics, and there is the API documentation for everything else.

   This project was formerly known as 'Barney'.

-__WHY?__

-I wanted to be able to:

-* Share Ruby objects between a subprocess and its parent process.
-* Share Ruby objects between multiple subprocesses running in parallel and their parent.

 __COST?__

   If you're using IProcess for parallelism, a subprocess will cost you more than